BioBoost/object-oriented-programming-using-java/01_introduction_to_computer_programming/readme.md

 #### What About Java

 Java implementations typically use a two-step compilation process.
 Java source code is compiled down to bytecode by the Java compiler.
 The bytecode is then executed by a Java Virtual Machine (JVM).
-Modern JVMs use a technique called Just-in-Time (JIT) compilation to compile the bytecode to native instructions understood by hardware CPU on the fly at runtime.
+Modern JVMs use a technique called Just-in-Time (JIT) compilation to compile the bytecode to native instructions understood by hardware CPU's on the fly at runtime.

 Some implementations of JVM may choose to interpret the bytecode instead of JIT compiling it to machine code, and running it directly.
-While this is still considered an "interpreter," It's quite different from interpreters that read and execute the high level source code (i.e. in this case, Java source code is not interpreted directly, the bytecode, output of Java compiler, is.)
+While this is still considered an "interpreter", it's quite different from interpreters that read and execute the high level source code (i.e. in this case, Java source code is not interpreted directly, the bytecode, output of Java compiler, is.)

-It is technically possible to compile Java down to native code ahead-of-time and run the resulting binary.
+It is technically possible to compile Java down to native code **ahead-of-time** and run the resulting binary.
+This is the case with applications running on smartphones.
+The compilation process takes places after the package is downloaded from the store.
 It is also possible to interpret the Java code directly.

 ![Java Code Execution Process](img/java_jvm_execution.png)

-## Levels of Progamming Languages
+## Levels of Programming Languages

-Programming languages are described in levels. **Low-level languages** are close to machine code, high-level programming languages are closer to natural languages.
+Programming languages are described in levels. **Low-level languages** are close to machine code, **high-level programming languages** are closer to natural languages.
 At the most basic level (or "lowest level") is **assembly language**.
 This language is just a direct translation of the binary instructions the computer executes - each assembly language instruction directly relates to one instruction in machine code.
 Thus just as every kind of processor architecture has its own machine code, each processor architecture also has its own assembly language.

 An assembly example: